The Larks were an extraordinary group: beloved by collectors today

 yet, the influence they had on up-and-coming groups is incalculable.

-The history of the Larks begins with Thermon Ruth, who had formed the Selah Jubilee Singers in Brooklyn around 1927, By the 1940s, they were operating out of Raleigh, North Carolina and were composed of Thermon Ruth, Alden ("Allen") Bunn, Junius Parker, Melvin Coldten (who had been in the Norfolk Jazz Quartet and Norfolk Jubilee Quartet, starting in 1937), and Jimmy Gorham.
+The history of the Larks begins with Thermon Ruth, who had formed the Selah Jubilee Singers in Brooklyn around 1927, By the 1940s, they were operating out of Raleigh, North Carolina and were composed of Thermon Ruth, Alden ("Allen") Bunn, Junius Parker, Melvin Colden (who had been in the Norfolk Jazz Quartet and Norfolk Jubilee Quartet, starting in 1937, and whose name is often misspelled as "Coldten"), and Jimmy Gorham.
 The Selahs had a daily program of jubilee music that aired over WPTF in Raleigh.

 Sometime after the Selahs released a single secular record, as the "Cleartones" ("Cielito Lindo"/"Am I Asking Too Much" - Signature 15242 - January 1949), Thermon Ruth and Allen Bunn left with the intention of forming their own gospel group.
 This was probably in the summer of 1949.